YouTube live FAQs

 To view analytics for your live streams on YouTube, click View full analytics in the Analytics section of your live dashboard.
 Learn more about live stream metrics.I accidentally reset my Stream Name/Key.
 Is it possible to undo that mistake?

 It’s not a mistake.
 You’ll need to update your encoder with the new Stream Name/Key.Is it possible to update my live stream’s metadata after the event has started?

 Yes.
 You can update anything in the Basic Info, Monetization, and Cards tab when you’re live.
 New viewers will see the changes instantly and existing viewers will see the change when they refresh your stream.What are the live chat moderation options?

 You can remove or flag comments and put users in timeout or block them.
 You can also delegate duties by assigning a moderator.
 Learn more about how you can manage live chat.What happens when a Live Chat participant is put into a timeout?

 The user will be unable to post messages to live chat for 5 minutes and will receive a message telling them so if they try.Is my live stream public?

-Viewers can provide monthly Sponsorship for your content creation and have a sponsorship badge in live chat.My live stream ingestion is struggling, I'd like to switch to Google Public DNS
+Live streams can be Public, Unlisted, or Private.My live stream ingestion is struggling, I'd like to switch to Google Public DNS